tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 There were two more important things mentioned.

-- The *earliest possible date* for the launch of generics is August 2021, with Go 1.17.
+- The *earliest possible date* for the launch is August 2021, with Go 1.17.
 - There is now a type checker and a new version of playground supporting generics!
-- There were some actual working examples of various use cases for generics.
+- There were some actual working examples of various use cases.

 The document is quite large, and not so easy to grok.
-I'm a little skeptical towards generics, and currently slowly going through the document, but I couldn't wait to run and share some code!
+I'm slowly going through the document, but I couldn't wait to run and share some code!

 *All of these snippets were taken from the design draft page*.

 ## Min - Max

-The simplest fo examples is, of course min/max.
+The simplest of examples is, of course min/max.
 [Playground Link](https://go2goplay.golang.org/p/XhMBKX7gmqa).

 ```go
 package main